dazuma/toys/toys/docs/guide.md

 directory, and builds that gem into a `pkg` directory.
 You can also build a specific gem if you have multiple gemspec files.

-You may also configure the template so it also releases the gem to Rubygems (using your stored Rubygems credentials), by setting the `push_gem` option.
+You can also configure the template so it also releases the gem to Rubygems (using your stored Rubygems credentials), by setting the `push_gem` option.
 For example, here is how to generate a "release" tool that builds and releases your gem: